yiisoft/yii2/docs/guide/db-active-record.md

 ### Retrieving Data in Arrays <span id="data-in-arrays"></span>

-While retrieving data in terms of Active Record objects is convenient and flexible, it is not always desirable when you have to bring back a large amount of data due to the big memory footprint.
+While retrieving data in terms of Active Record objects are convenient and flexible, it is not always desirable when you have to bring back a large amount of data due to the big memory footprint.
 In this case, you can retrieve data using PHP arrays by calling [[yii\db\ActiveQuery::asArray()|asArray()]] before executing a query method: